 The company has established six main distribution centers in the United States.
 Four of these distriution centers are located in Memphis, Tennessee.
 Nike owns two of these distribution centers and the rest two are leased properties.
 One more distribution center of Nike is located in Indianapolis, Indiana and one another in Dayton, Tennessee.
 Apart from the six main distribution centers, Nike also ships apparel and equipment form one another distribution center that is located at Foothill Ranch, California.
 This one is a leased facility and there are several more smaller distribution centers of Nike, all of which are leased and operated by third parties and located throughout the US in the various corners of the country.

 Apart from Nike brand products, the company also sells Hurley, Jordan and Converse products.
-Nike's net revenue grew by 11% on a currency neutral basis in 2019 compared ot the previous year.
+(However, here we are discussing Nike’s sales and revenue from Nike brand products only) Nike’s net revenue grew by 11% on a currency neutral basis in 2019 compared ot the previous year.
 It experienced revenue growth across all the geographic markets.
 Nike brand revenue from footwear and apparel grew 12% and 11% respectively in 2019.
 Revenue from Nike brand equipment on the other hand grew by 4%.
 Nike brand revenue grew aross all footwear categories.
 While the sportswear category saw the highest growth in revenue of all the footwear categories, the Jordan Brand and running categories also experienced growth though less than the sportswear category.
-While the unit sales of footwear grew by 8%, higher average selling price per pair drove a growth of around 4% in Nike's revenue from footwear.
-Footwear accounted for around 65% of the company's net revenue in 2019.
+While the unit sales of footwear grew by 8%, higher average selling price per pair drove a growth of around 4% in Nike’s revenue from footwear.
+Footwear accounted for around 65% of the company’s net revenue in 2019.

 Nike revenue from Direct sales grew to 32% of the total sales of the brand compared to 30% during the previous year.
 Ecommerce sales in 2019 reached $3.8 billion compared to $2.8 billion in 2018.
 Several factors drove the growth in revenue from Nike Direct which grew 16% on a currency neutral basis.
 Ecommerce sales of NIke grew 35% driving much of the growth in revenue from Nike Direct.
 Apart from that growth in comparable store sales as well as growth in the number of stores also drove revenue growth across Nike Direct.